Classic Guards (boxing style): Conventional Guard

-The Conventional Guard in boxing consists of the lead arm bent at a 90 degree, or less, angle with the arm held on the side of the head and the hand in a closed fist.
+The conventional guard in boxing consists of the lead arm bent at a 90 degree, or less, angle with the arm held on the side of the head and the hand in a closed fist.
 The rear arm is also held at a 90 degree, or less, angle and the closed fist is also held next to the face usually at ear level or higher, but can also be held near the chin instead.

-The advantages of the Conventional Guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
-It also provides passive defense against hooks using the back of the gloves to absorb hook punches to head and the elbows to block hook punches to the body.
+The advantages of the conventional guard are that the initial guard position is easy to learn, as it is just a matter of raising the arms.
 The bent position of the arms also allows boxers to punch with more power compared to the extended arms of the long guards.

-With the lead arm closer to the head this provides a fighter with slower reflexes better ability to block than from a Traditional Guard.
-As the guard puts both hands in the hook cover position to passively defend against hooks and the lead hand being closer to the boxer's face gives them more time to parry straight punches and uppercuts.